 Whole life insurance plans – Best way to support retirement savings

 One of the core benefits of permanent life insurance is the ability to borrow or withdraw money against the cash value of the policy.
-You may use the proceeds to pay off your mortgage payments for a few months or to support your family when you lose your job or to continue funding your retirement.
+You may use the proceeds to pay off your mortgage payments for a few months or to support your family when you lose your job or continue funding your retirement.
 A point to be noted is that withdrawals and loans will decrease your death benefit unless it’s repaid.
 On the other hand, there are tax perks on getting cash from your life insurance.
 As per the IRS, distributions through borrowing are 100% tax-free!

 Tax benefits – But with a twist!

 There are tax benefits to using a portion of your cash value to finance your retirement.
 If someone has $40,000 coming from his IRA or 401(k) every year and another $30,000 in Social Security payments, the total $70,000 is deemed as taxable income.
-However if that $40,000 is coming from life insurance, then the taxable income would only result to $30,000.
+However if that $40,000 is coming from life insurance, then the taxable income would only result in $30,000.
 Not only would that $40,000 be not considered as taxable income, there are even high chances that the person would fall in a lower income tax bracket and the tax on Social Security income could also be lower.

 Consider maxing out other assets first

 Though this doesn’t mean that none should consider financing their retirement through life insurance, yet if you have other retirement savings like IRAs and 401(k)s, maxing out those first will be a better option.
-Wise advisors aren’t a big fan of using life insurance to fund retirement.
+Wise advisors aren’t big fans of using life insurance to fund retirement.
 According to them, life insurance should initially be seen as a primary way of protecting your business or family (if something were to happen).

-In case you’re older and you have a huge net worth on your life insurance policy, you are eligible to reaping the highest tax savings from life insurance withdrawals.
+In case you’re older and you have a huge net worth on your life insurance policy, you are eligible to reap the highest tax savings from life insurance withdrawals.
 Tax savings are innate tax savings.
 On the other hand, if you don’t require life insurance yet and you don’t think you’ve reached peak earnings, a Roth IRA would be a better deal.
 If you still don’t contribute the maximum to your IRA and 401(k), make sure you include these into your budget before raiding your life insurance payments.

-Hence, if you have been wondering about whether to cash in your life insurance savings for funding your retirement, you should take into account the above mentioned factors.
+Hence, if you have been wondering about whether to cash in your life insurance savings for funding your retirement, you should take into account the above-mentioned factors.